Screen (magazine)

-Screen was an Indian weekly film magazine published by Indian Express Limited.
+Screen is an Indian weekly film magazine published by Indian Express Limited.
 Established in 1951, it was owned by The Indian Express Group.
 The magazine was acquired by Star India in 2015 and subsequently ceased publication.
+It was relaunched in 2024.

 The magazine's content focused on India's Hindi film industry, a.k.a.
 Bollywood, located mainly in Mumbai.
 It also had an e-magazine version.

 History

 Screen was first published on 26 September 1951 with Manorama Katju as its managing editor.
 She was succeeded in 1959 by S.S.
 Pillai who died in post in 1977.
 The magazine was founded by The Indian Express Group.

 B. K. Karanjia who was previously editor of Filmfare, remained the editor of Screen for 10 years.
-Udaya Tara Nayar, previously a staff writer for the magazine, was editor between 1988-1996 and 1998–2000.
+Udaya Tara Nayar, previously a staff writer for the magazine, was editor between 1988 and 1996 and 1998–2000.
 Film journalist, Bhawana Somaaya was the editor of the magazine from 2000 to 2007.
 In 2007, she was succeeded by Priyanka Sinha Jha, a former Society magazine and HT Style/Saturday editor.